iterative/dvc.org/static/docs/commands-reference/pull.md

 ```

 With the first `dvc pull` we specified a stage in the middle of the pipeline
-while using `--with-deps`.
-This started with the named stage and searched
+(`matrix-train.p.dvc`) while using `--with-deps`.
+DVC started with that DVC-file
-backwards through the pipeline for data files to download.
-Because the stage
+and searched backwards through the pipeline for data files to download.
+Because
-named `model.p.dvc` occurs later in the pipeline its data was not updated.
+the `model.p.dvc` stage occurs later in the pipeline, its data was not pulled.

-Later we ran `dvc pull` specifying the stage `model.p.dvc`, and its data was
+Then we ran `dvc pull` specifying the last stage, `model.p.dvc`, and its data
-downloaded.
-And finally we ran `dvc pull` with no options to show that all data
+was downloaded.
+Finally, we ran `dvc pull` with no options to make sure that all
-was updated.
+data was already pulled with the previous commands.

 ## Examples: Show checksums